 It is not what you expect for your child, but you love them for who they are, not what you expected.
 We struggle to honor Jamie’s legacy by helping people to understand who he was and why he (not in spite of being special needs, but because of it) was so important.
 He taught us about unconditional love and grounded us further as people and a family.

 Jameson Allen Bates was born June 25, 2004.
 Jamie-Doodle, was a sweet and gentle soul.
 He had a hard life, yet a full one.
 His lifetime was short, but his impact was resounding.

-An endowment fund has been established through the Shelby Community Foundation, called “Jamie’s Smiles,” to celebrate Jameson Allen Bates and to help other special needs children through grants.
+An endowment fund is available through the Four County Community Foundation, called “Jamie’s Smiles,” to celebrate Jameson Allen Bates and to help other special needs children through grants.
 Thank you for helping us to help his friends, known to him and yet unborn.